Houston Prenup Lawyer

 Nearly half of all marriages in the United States end in divorce.
 It is perfectly acceptable for you to believe that your future marriage will defy the odds.
-However, you nevertheless should to be prepared in case of dissolution.
-Executing a prenuptial agreement with your significant other is nothing to be embarrassed about!
-Matter-of-fact, a prenuptial agreement is merely a way for you and your intended spouse to set expectations and eliminate future potential conflicts.
+However, you should be prepared in case of dissolution — executing a prenuptial agreement with your significant other is nothing to be embarrassed about!
+In fact, a prenuptial agreement is merely a way for you and your intended spouse to set expectations and eliminate future potential conflicts.

 Should I Have a Prenuptial Agreement?